Financial Econometrics I

 Volume horaire : 24Description du contenu de l'enseignement :

 This course is an introduction and/or refresher course in Econometrics that focuses on techniques for estimating regression models, on problems commonly encountered in estimating such models, and on interpreting the estimates.
 The goal is to provide participants with the basic skills and knowledge necessary to undertake empirical research and to prepare them to the advanced course in Econometrics of Financial Markets.
-If Gretl will be the econometric software used in the course, it is possible to use R. Course outline
+If Gretl will be the econometric software used in the course, it is possible to use Python or R. Course outline

 - How to build an econometric model and how to use it?